 Task Description See section (In AEM) Active Sessions Monitor all active sessions in the system.
 Some sessions can be killed if necessary.
 Active Sessions (In AEM) Active Transactions Monitor all active transactions in the system.
 Some active transactions can be killed if necessary.
-Active Transactions (In AEM) Maintenance Set the schedule for automatically clearing temporary files, or manually deleting temporary files.
+Active Transactions (In AEM) Maintenance Set the schedule for automatically clearing temporary files, or manually deleting temporary files, and the backing up configurations.
 Maintenance (In AEM) Deployment Sessions Monitor all active deployment sessions in the system.
 Some active deployment sessions can be killed if necessary.
 Deployment Sessions (In AEM) Application Server Cache Allocate server cache between deployed applications.
 Ensures that important applications are cached.
 Appeon Server Cache (In AEM) DataWindow Data Cache Cache DataWindow data on the server and/or client to improve data-reading performance.
-DataWindow Data Cache (In AEM) Multi- Thread Download Download static resources with multi-threads to boost performance.
-Multi- Thread Download (In AEM) Encoding Choose the proper encoding mode to reduce network traffic.
+DataWindow Data Cache (In AEM) Multi- Download static resources with multi-threads to boost performance.
+Multi- Thread Download

+Task Description See section

+Thread

+Download

+(In AEM) Encoding Choose the proper encoding mode to reduce network traffic.
 Encoding